CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_MERGE_PRESERVE (json_doc, json_doc [, json_doc] ...)

-  The **JSON_MERGE_PRESERVE** function merges 2 or more json docs and returns the resulting merged json. **JSON_MERGE_PRESERVE** differs from **JSON_MERGE_PATCH** in that it preserves both json elements on merging conflicts.
+  The **JSON_MERGE_PRESERVE** function merges two or more json docs and returns the resulting merged json. **JSON_MERGE_PRESERVE** differs from **JSON_MERGE_PATCH** in that it preserves both json elements on merging conflicts.

-  The merging of 2 json documents is performed after the following rules, recursively:
+  The merging of two json documents is performed after the following rules, recursively:

-- when 2 json arrays are merged, they are concatenated.
+- when two json arrays are merged, they are concatenated.
-- when 2 non-array (scalar/object) json elements are merged and at most one of them is a json object, the result is an array containing the two json elements.
+- when two non-array (scalar/object) json elements are merged and at most one of them is a json object, the result is an array containing the two json elements.
 - when a non-array json element is merged with a json array, the non-array is wrapped as a single element json array and then merged with the json array according to json array merging rules.
-- when 2 json objects are merged, all pairs that do not have a corresponding pair in the other json object are preserved.
+- when two json objects are merged, all pairs that do not have a corresponding pair in the other json object are preserved.
 For matching keys, the values are always merged by applying the rules recursively.

   Merge operations are executed serially when there are more than two arguments: the result of merging first two arguments is merged with third, this result is then merged with fourth and so on.